Montana Fishing Reports

 Ruby River - Very Good

-The Ruby is a fun option in the winter.
-The water below the reservoirs stays open all year and can produce some decent dry
+The Ruby is a fun option in the early spring.
+The water below the reservoirs stays open all year and can produce some decent

 Missouri - Very Good

-Nymphing the normal Missouri standards of scuds, sow bugs and smaller midge larva or baetis nymphs will produce.
-Just
+always a good bet.
+Nymphing the normal Missouri standards of scuds, sow bugs and smaller midge larva or baetis nymphs

-make sure you find the fish.
-Some dry fly action over midge hatches can also be a lot of fun in the late afternoon.
+will produce.
+Just make sure you find the fish.
+Some dry fly action over midge hatches can also be a lot of fun in the late

 Lakes - Poor